Annapurna Circuit Trek Nepal: Itinerary, Map, Cost and More

 Descent: 1660 m

 Today, we start our trekking quite early in the morning crossing the Thorung La (5416m).
 The trail becomes steep immediately on leaving camp but as this trail has been used by local people for hundreds of years the path is well defined.
-Zero struggle.
 The gradient then eases and after around 4 hours of steady climbing, we will reach the chorten and prayer flags of the pass.
 The views are dramatic to say the least, from the snow-covered mountains above, to the head of the Kali Gandaki valley below and the brown and purple hills of Mustang which are spread out before us.
-The descent to Muktinath is a knee pounding 1600m but it’s compensated for with excellent views of Dhaulagiri.
+The descent to Muktinath is a knee pounding 1600m but it’s compensated with excellent views of Dhaulagiri.
 Eventually the moraines give way to grassy slopes before a pleasant walk along the Jhong Khola Valley to Muktinath and its shrines.

 Muktinath